BSC-CNS-EAPM/AsiteDesign-container/README.md

 ---
 Files needed:
 - **An input PDB file** with the complex (ligand docked to the protein, otherwise the ligand can be placed by the code, but it's better to have it already bound).
 - **The parameters of all ligands**, cofactors, and non-conventional amino acids that appear in the simulation (to generate them, for instance, save the ligand as mol2 file from Pymol.
-Then, use the facilitated molfile_to_params Python script to transform to a params file).
+Then, use for exemple the molfile_to_params Python script from Rosetta to transform to a params file).
 - **An input yaml**.

 The parameters that should be set in the **input yaml** file are the following: